-If you are a veteran with PTSD, then you need to be aware of a trap that is often used by VA doctors as part of the Compensation & Pension (C&P) exams and how to avoid causing your own research to work against your claim.
+If you are a veteran with PTSD, then you need to be aware of a trap that is often used by VA doctors as part of the Compensation & Pension (C&P) exams and how to avoid causing your research to work against your claim.
+In the video above and the content below, we provide helpful tips to prepare you for some of the VA C&P exam PTSD questions.

-The second way in which psychologists at the VA seek to identify malingering is more of a setup: They may show you pictures and ask you to describe what you see in them, first telling you that people with PTSD often cannot see what is in the pictures.
+The second way in which psychologists at the VA seek to identify malingering is more of a setup.
+They may show you pictures and ask you to describe what you see in them, first telling you that people with PTSD often cannot see what is in the pictures.
 Again, you should answer these questions honestly.
 Plainly tell them what you see.
 This trap is intended to identify malingering by getting dishonest people to take the bait and give strange or obscure responses.
 If you answer honestly, your C&P exam results will be better.
-Watch the video to learn more.

-At Tucker Law Group we know the PTSD C&P exam process, and we handle these cases every day.
+At Tucker Law Group we know the PTSD C&P exam process, and we handle VA disability appeal cases every day.
 If you have any additional questions about the PTSD C&P exam or your claim, call Tucker Law Group at (866) 233-5044, or review our videos and media library for more information.

 Video TranscriptThe PTSD Compensation and Pension Exam, beware of this trap.
 I'm John Tucker, and I represent veterans all over the country in claims for VA compensation based on PTSD.
 I want to tell you about a few things that happen in VA Compensation and Pension Exams, sometimes called C&P exams, that are done specially by the VA to determine if you're entitled to PTSD benefits.